 Air Fryer Smashed Potatoes

 These air fryer smashed potatoes have a seriously satisfying crunch!
-The potatoes are boiled, smashed, and cooked in the air fryer, giving you a delicious and easy snack or side dish.
-Oven roasted instructions included.
+The potatoes are boiled, smashed, and cooked in the air fryer, giving you a delicious side dish.
 Watch the video below to see how I make this in my kitchen.

 Servings: 4 servings